ShibamCrS/Partial_Sums_Meet_FFT/README.md

 ## Requirements
     GCC >= 11.4
-    AES-NI (For AES Oracle only, the attack does not need AES-NI.)
+    AES-NI (For AES Oracle only, the attack does not need AES-NI).

 ## Attacks On AES

 The directory for [AES](aes) contains the implementations of the following attacks